 To open the SDK control panel, follow these steps:

 - Open the add-on's Cloud Platform (GCP) project.

 - In the console's left navigation, select APIs & services to open the API dashboard.

 - In the Dashboard panel, there is a list of APIs your project has enabled at the bottom.
 Select the G Suite Marketplace SDK link.

 This opens the SDK Overview panel.
-You can configure the SDK from the Configuration and Publish panels.
+You can configure the SDK from the Configuration and Publish panels presented in the left nav.
 After the add-on is published you can find some usage metrics in the Usage panels.

 Open the Chrome Web Store developer dashboard